 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Gaizhou: Contract GZ-C03 with a contract amount of CNY39.81 million has been completed as of June 2016.
+Gaizhou: Three civil works contracts habeen beem awarded.
+Contract GZ-C03 with a contract amount of CNY39.81 million has been completed as of June 2016.
+Contracts GZ-C01A and GZ-C02A have been awarded in Q3 2017 and construction is ongoing.

 The project resettlement plans have been prepared and dislcosed on ADB's website in advance of board consideration (25 September 2012).